-Furthermore, Fusion 360 has a dramatically more straightforward UI and is more user-friendly than Solidworks.
+Furthermore, Fusion 360 has a dramatically more straightforward UI and is much more user-friendly than Solidworks.
 This simple UI brings 3D product design into the hands of those who aren’t ready to take on the Solidworks learning curve.
-As a result of all these things, Fusion 360 still has me scratching my head.
+As a result of which, Fusion 360 still has me scratching my head.

 Solidworks is, just as its namesake suggests, solid!
 There’s nothing it can’t do, and while Fusion 360 can compete and hold its own in the CAD/CAM marketplace, Solidworks ultimately shuts down Fusion 360 in every department.
 If your organization is bent on creating a superior product and utilizing the best tool at its disposal, then bite the bullet and go with Solidworks.

 If you are a more independent designer and want to grasp the basics of 3D CAD/CAM and product manufacturing, Fusion 360 will be like a pricy set of training wheels.
-You can expect Solidworks to remain on the cutting edge, possibly leaving Fusion 360 in the dust when it comes to many features.
+You can expect Solidworks to remain on the cutting edge, possibly leaving Fusion 360 in the dust when it comes to its army of features.